Hypermediaisobar/hyperProxy/README.md

 	// Verbosity can be false, true or "debug" for all the stuff possible to be printed in the console.
 	'verbose': false,

-	// Not needed, unless you need to use corporate proxy with NTLM login,
-	// in which case you can install http://cntlm.sourceforge.net/
-	// and configure it here.
-Look into hyperProxy.js for more information.
-	// This is buggy, and may not work for you.
-	'cntlm': false,

 	// If you want browser to fallback to default proxy of your choice
 	// (for URLs that you do not want to override)
 	// you can setup it here.
 Look into hyperProxy.js for more information.